SiaJAT/SiaJAT.github.io/_posts/2021-10-17-Recollection.md

 like a confused, recollecting dream.
 We were true for a time,
 But not true in due time.
-The glint was gone from your eyes
+The glint was gone from your eyes,
-And tonight I lie in bed and cry
+And tonight I lie in bed and cry,
 And forget what you meant to me.